 Dickens knew a lot about the benefits of crying, even without access to the scientific evidence that we have now.
 The main reason we are “better after we have cried” is that tears help us manage something called our manganese levels.

 An overexposure to manganese often results in terrible feelings such as nervousness, irritability, anxiety, aggression and more kinds of distress.
 Tears that come from emotion actually lower our levels because they contain a higher albumin protein concentration, which helps transports small molecules through our bodies.

-You might not totally understand the biology behind it, but the point is that when you cry you tend to feel better.
+You might not totally understand the biology behind it, but the point is that you tend to feel better when you cry.

 We also tend to feel less stressed out after a cry.
-Scientists like to say that tears leaving your body when you cry is similar to perspiration leaving you when you exercise.
+Scientists say that tears leaving your body when you cry are similar to perspiration leaving you when you exercise.
 The chemicals that make up stress are directly leaving your body.

-In this quote famed poet Robert Frost (author of The Road Not Taken) is mainly referring to the art of storytelling, but his message also aptly identifies how crying can make you connect more with certain individuals.
+In this quote famed poet Robert Frost (author of The Road Not Taken) mainly refers to the art of storytelling, but his message also aptly identifies how crying can make you connect more with certain individuals.